 Rock Valley - Ireton is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Rock Valley - Ireton’s overall crime rate is lower than average for the country.

-In terms of college education, Rock Valley - Ireton is nearly on par with the US average for all cities of 21.84%: 20.32% of adults 25 and older in Rock Valley - Ireton have a bachelor's degree or advanced degree.
+The percentage of adults in Rock Valley - Ireton who are college-educated is close to the national average for all communities of 21.84%: 20.32% of the adults in Rock Valley - Ireton have a bachelor's degree or advanced degree.

 The per capita income in Rock Valley - Ireton in 2022 was $35,119, which is middle income relative to Iowa, and upper middle income relative to the rest of the US.
 This equates to an annual income of $140,476 for a family of four.
 However, Rock Valley - Ireton contains both very wealthy and poor people as well.